-Note: CentOS Stream 8 is no longer supported as a host OS.
-The Yoga release supports both CentOS Stream 8 and 9, and provides a route for migration.
+Note: CentOS 7 is no longer supported as a host OS.
+The Train release supports both CentOS 7 and 8, and provides a route for migration.
+See the Kayobe Train documentation for information on migrating to CentOS 8.

-Note: Rocky Linux 8 is no longer supported as a host OS.
-The Yoga release supports both Rocky Linux 8 and 9, and provides a route for migration.
+Note: CentOS Linux 8 (as opposed to CentOS Stream 8) is no longer supported as a host OS.
+The Victoria release will in future support both CentOS Linux 8 and CentOS Stream 8, and provides a route for migration.